Subscribe to Our Newsletter

 5. Keep your money safe with you at all times.

 By using the same ideology, you can travel to Bangkok for 7 days for less than RM1,000 or Europe (Spain, Denmark, Germany, Hungary & Italy) for a month can often cost no more than RM8,000.
-We have tried these ourselves, so why pay more with your hard earned money if you can travel on a budget as a backpacker?
-After all, the more you can save on each trip, the more trips you can take in future!
+We have tried these ourselves, so why pay more with your hard-earned money if you can travel on a budget as a backpacker?
+After all, the more you can save on each trip, the more trips you can take in the future!

 Continue reading...